Visiting an Iban longhouse is perhaps one of the most unique experiences on offer in Malaysian Borneo.

-Perhaps one of the most unique experiences in Borneo, a visit to an Iban longhouse in Sarawak is an unforgettable adventure that provides a rare glimpse into the daily lives of indigenous people.
+Although some are "packaged" experiences, spending a night in the jungle is an unforgettable adventure that provides a rare glimpse into the daily lives of Sarawak's indigenous people.

-Once you've explored Kuching and some of Sarawak's great national parks, consider making arrangements to visit or stay in an Iban longhouse -- the farther from the city the better.
-Enjoy a chance to interact with a fading culture and people who once prided themselves for the number of human heads collected!
+Getting to Borneo from Kuala Lumpur is quick and inexpensive.
+Once you've explored Kuching and some of Sarawak's great national parks, consider making arrangements to visit or stay in an Iban longhouse — the farther from the city the better.

 Longhouses differ in size and are home to many families living together under one roof.
 Don't worry too much about an excessive amount of attention; the Iban people can be shy but offer a very warm welcome to outsiders.

-The next morning may include a short hike into the jungle, a tour of their garden, and a chance to learn how to shoot the blowpipe gun.
+The next morning may include a short hike into the jungle, a tour of the gardens, and a chance to learn how to shoot a traditional blowpipe gun.

 Finding an Iban Longhouse